Leeds Corn Exchange: History

 The first corn exchange in Leeds was located at the north end of Briggate and was opened in 1829.
 By the mid-19th century, it was considered too small, and civic officials decided to commission a larger building.

 The new building was designed by Cuthbert Brodrick, a Hull architect best known for Leeds Town Hall, in the Italianate style, built in stone with diamond-shaped rustification and was completed in 1863.
 The oval-shaped building featured two semi-circular porches with doorways which were flanked by Tuscan order columns supporting cornices, and was fenestrated by recessed round headed windows on both floors.
-The design of the dome was based on that of the Bourse de commerce of Paris by François-Joseph Bélanger and François Brunet, completed in 1811.
+The design of the dome was based on that of the Halle aux blés in Paris by François-Joseph Bélanger and François Brunet, completed in 1811.
 The architectural historian, Nikolaus Pevsner, praised the design which he regarded as "remarkably independent and functional".

 The use of the building as a corn exchange declined significantly in the wake of the Great Depression of British Agriculture in the late 19th century.
 However, in the late 1980s Speciality Shops plc restored it and converted it into a retail facility.
 After a further restoration carried out by new owners, Zurich Financial Services, the Corn Exchange re-opened in November 2008 as a boutique shopping centre for independent retailers.
 The 13200 sqft ground level was occupied by Piazza by Anthony until its sudden closure in June 2013.